Sumeeth-24/rn-otp-input-field/README.md

-# react-native-otp-input-field
+# react-native-otp-ui-kit

-`react-native-otp-input-field` is a simple and highly customizable React Native component for entering OTP (One-Time Password) on iOS, Android, and Web.
+`react-native-otp-ui-kit` is a simple and highly customizable React Native component for entering OTP (One-Time Password) on iOS, Android, and Web.
 It provides an intuitive and user-friendly interface for inputting one-time passwords in your React Native applications.

 ## Features